qtux/instmatcher/README.rst

 ===========
 instmatcher
 ===========
-This library provides means to find an institute matching an affiliation string, a string consisting of for example a name, an address or similar information associated with the institute.
+This library provides means to find an institution matching an affiliation string, a string consisting of for example a name, an address or similar information associated with the institution.
 Its main features are:

-1. Search for an institute by its name in a list based on `Wikidata`_ and `GeoNames`_.
+1. Search for an institution by its name in a list based on `Wikidata`_ and `GeoNames`_.
 2. Parse affiliation strings using `grobid`_ to retrieve the corresponding name and address.
 3. Geocode the parsed data to enrich it with geographical coordinates based on `GeoNames`_.